d-steve/homebridge-dynamic-timer/README.md

 The main purpose for this is to allow you to set dynamic countdown timers to be used to trigger Home Automations in HomeKit.

-LightBulb
+Light (LightBulb)
 - Pro: main benefit is that you can create Home Automations using the Home app for when the light bulb turns off.
 - Con: the Home app expects the value to be a percentage of full brightness, so by default, the Home app will show 100% until the timer falls below 100 minutes left.
-You can use the "brightness_factor" config parameter to adjust this (ex: set brightness_factor to 10 to show brightness as the percent remaining out of 1000).
+You can use the "brightness_factor" config parameter to adjust this (ex: set brightness_factor to 10 to show brightness as the percent remaining out of 1000), or you can use the "relative" config parameter to adjust this to percentage remaining.

 Light Sensor
 - Pro: main benefit is that the sensor lux value will show the exact value instead of trying to fit it into a range of 0-100%.